nuochenpku/Dolphin/README.md

 # Dolphin

-The user name and bot name are  are fictional in our dataset!
+The user name and bot name are fictional in our dataset!